COME AND ENJOY THREE FREE CLASSES BEFORE YOU SIGN UP

-2. MMA Tactical Stand-up Fighting.
+1. MMA Stand-up Fighting.

-Tactical Stand-up fighting (sometimes referred to simply as "stand-up") is hand-to-hand combat which takes place while the combatants are in a standing position.
+MMA Stand-up fighting (sometimes referred to simply as "stand-up") is hand-to-hand combat that takes place while the combatants are in a standing position.
 The term is commonly used in martial arts and combat sports to designate the set of techniques employed from a standing position, as opposed to techniques employed in ground fighting.
-Stand-up fighting that takes place while the combatants are grappling each other is referred to as clinch fighting which is the part of stand-up fighting where the combatants are grappling in a clinch, typically using clinch holds.
+Stand-up fighting that takes place while the combatants are grappling each other is referred to as clinch fighting which is part of stand-up fighting where the combatants are grappling in a clinch, typically using clinch holds.
 Clinching the opponent can be used to eliminate the opponent’s effective usage of some kicks and punches.

-MMA UNDERGROUND stand-up fighting includes the following disciplines Boxing, Muay thai, French Savate, Kickboxing, Kali (sectoring, trapping, grappling and nerve hitting), Kyusho-jutsu and Full Contact Karate.
+MMA UNDERGROUND stand-up fighting includes the following disciplines Boxing, Muay Thai, French Savate, Kickboxing, Kali (sectoring, trapping, grappling, and nerve hitting), Kyusho-jutsu, and Full Contact Karate.

-Tactical submission ground fighting is divided into two disciplines, submission wrestling and ground striking.
+No-Gi Jujutsu is divided into two disciplines, submission wrestling and ground striking.
 Submission wrestling(also called submission fighting, and technically referred to as submission grappling) is a general term describing the aspect of martial arts and combat sports that focus on clinch and ground fighting with the aim of obtaining a submission using submission holds.
-Submission wrestling is sometimes also considered a separate sport, with many grappling arts integrated into single system, and can include techniques from a wide range of arts.
+Submission wrestling is sometimes also considered a separate sport, with many grappling arts integrated into a single system, and can include techniques from a wide range of arts.
 Mixed martial arts fighters may use the term "submission wrestling" to refer to their grappling methods while avoiding association with any one art.
 Submission wrestling is also sometimes used to describe the tactic in mixed martial arts competition which largely revolves around using submission wrestling skills to defeat an opponent.

 Ground striking: (Also known as a ground and pound) ground striking is an important aspect of ground fighting.
 Typically, a top position is better for various strikes than a bottom position, simply because the combatant in the top position can generate the distance and movement needed for effective strikes, while the bottom combatant is restricted by the ground and by the combatant on top.
 Another factor is gravity, which is in favor of the top combatant when he is striking downwards.
-The types of strikes that can be employed effectively depend on the particular grappling position of the combatants, the proximity can allow for techniques such as biting, chokeholds, fish-hooking, eye-gouging, joint locks, pressure point techniques, or various strikes; common ones include elbows, head butts, knees and punches.
+The types of strikes that can be employed effectively depend on the particular grappling position of the combatants, the proximity can allow for techniques such as chokeholds, fish-hooking, joint locks, pressure point techniques, or various strikes; common ones include elbows, knees, and punches.